reneeste/QueerBot/README.md

 # QueerBot

-A Discord bot that kicks of a fun weekly writing challenge for the [Queer Quill](https://discord.gg/MBSZcwmvVk) community, combining plot ideas and plot twists.
+A Discord bot that kicks off a fun weekly writing challenge for the [Queer Quill](https://discord.gg/MBSZcwmvVk) community, combining plot ideas and plot twists.

 Developed by **Renee Steinberg**.